 Gas Works Park

-The former site of the Seattle Gas Light Company, the Gas Works Park is a unique outdoor space.
+The former site of the Seattle Gas Light Company, the Gas Works Park is a unique outdoor space to visit on your three days in Seattle.
 The park contains remnants of the coal gasification plant, combining industry with nature in an intriguing way.
 Beyond the plants remains, the other top attraction is a 60-foot hill that offers stunning views of the city.
 Visitors who go to Gas Works Park might also want to check out the nearby Fremont Troll (who lives under the highway) and Fremont Brewing Company.

 Situated in the Capitol Hill neighborhood, Volunteer Park, was established in 1901.
 Marked by gardens, ponds and trails, the park features a conservatory, amphitheater, water tower, statues and sculptures.
-Nearby is the Lakeview Cemetery, which is where Kung Fu master Bruce Lee and his son are buried – and their graves attract visitors from around the world.
+Nearby is the Lakeview Cemetery, which is where Kung Fu master Bruce Lee and his son are buried – and their graves attract visitors from around the world (so why not include it on your Seattle trip itinerary, too?!).

 Washington Park Arboretum and Seattle Japanese Garden